overlookmotel/react-lazy-data/README.md

 The hooks-based API takes care of disposing old resources automatically.

 Whenever the argument passed to `.use()` changes, it disposes the old resource and creates a new one, triggering loading the new data.
+If the component which called `.use()` is unmounted, the resource is disposed.

 Note that the `Pokemon` component is exactly the same with either the event-based or hooks-based APIs.
 The difference is in how the Resource is *created*, not how it's *used*.